Browns QB Watson suspended 6 games, NFL weighs appeal - WHIZ News

 “I have never assaulted, disrespected or harassed any woman in my life,” he said at the dais, where he was joined by Browns general manager Andrew Berry and coach Kevin Stefanski.
 “I was raised differently.
 That is not my DNA.
 That is not my culture.
 That is not me as a person.”

-He repeated those comments three months later at the Browns’ minicamp.
-However, a week later he settled 20 of the civil lawsuits.
-Any remaining lawsuits could still go to trial, but not until 2023 after both sides agreed to wait until after the upcoming season.
+The remaining lawsuit could still go to trial, but both sides agreed to wait until 2023, after after the upcoming season.

 On July 15, 30 women settled lawsuits against the Texans after claiming the team ignored and enabled Watson as he harassed and assaulted them during the therapy sessions.
 Terms of the settlements were confidential.

-AP Sports Writers Tom Withers in Berea, Ohio, and Kristie Rieken in Houston contributed.
+AP Sports Writers Tom Withers in Berea, Ohio, and Kristie Rieken in Houston and AP Writer Mark Gillispie in Cleveland contributed.

 More AP NFL: https://apnews.com/hub/nfl